 Millennials have a bad reputation — older generations tend to think they’re lazy and entitled because they prefer to work outside the established norms.
 They are succeeding outside those norms, though, and are changing the way many classic industries are functioning.
 The manufacturing industry is one example of an industry experiencing dramatic changes, as older baby boomers start to retire and millennials with new ideas and new work ethics are taking over.
-How are millennials expected to change the manufacturing industry?
+How will more millennials in the workforce change the manufacturing industry?

 A Changing Field

 While manufacturing may be making advances in a variety of fields, the basics have remained largely the same — raw materials come in from suppliers, and workers alter them as needed to make and assemble the finished product.

 Recent advances are changing the field — and as a result, the workforce is changing with it.
 Cloud data storage and real-time monitoring, for example, allow companies to keep track of information on their physical servers, in addition to storing a constantly updated backup in the cloud, which could be an essential tool in the event of physical server failure.

 Unfortunately, in much the same way the manufacturing industry hasn’t changed much in the last 100 years, the people working in the industry haven’t changed much, either.
 As a result, implementing changes in these industries has traditionally been a slow and tedious process.